katcipis/sophia/notes/articles/dapper.md

 And even if you don't need to scale, you are paying for all this infrastructure.
-Of course you need observability to diagnose production problems, but it seems like a very lazy approach that is presented as the greatest idea ever in distributed systems and that everyone should do it (because company X does it), and this paper kinda consolidated for me that this notion is just plain wrong.
+Of course you need observability to diagnose production problems, but it seems like a very lazy and brute force approach that is presented as the greatest idea ever in distributed systems and that everyone should do it (because company X does it), and this paper kinda consolidated for me that this notion is just plain wrong (just the notion, sometimes brute force is great).

+Another severe bottleneck is the database that will ingest all this data.
+In the case of Google, even using BigTable there are still reasonable concerns around performance when writing all the traces, and indexing/searching is quite limited so the system can scale.
+Then again, if using BigTable with very few indexes is already a problem at scale, the idea that you are going to dump a plethora of JSONs and search by any field at scale does not seem feasible, and if it is it definitely does not seem cheap.
+The most common database used for this scenario is ElasticSearch, I have seen it not scaling, specially when you need a lot of indexes for a different fields in a dynamic nature, adding nodes solved nothing, and even if in your scenario adding nodes solves it, the nodes will not be cheap (Elastic Search loves memory).

-Sometimes you can just do it and it will work for you in your context, the scale is not big, the cost does not seem prohibitive, and that is OK, but it is a very brute force non-scalable way to solve the observability problem, it should be presented like that, but I suppose that Cloud Vendors and Database Vendors are very interested on this idea to be presented as a panacea of observability =).
+Sometimes you can just do it and it will work for you in your context (as brute force usually does), the scale is not big, the cost does not seem prohibitive, and that is
+OK, but don't think it is a cloud awesome scalable way to solve the observability problem, it should not be presented like that, but I suppose that Cloud Vendors and Database Vendors are very interested on this idea to be presented as a panacea of observability =).